 For the uninitiated, here’s a complete LSAT sections breakdown:

-How Many Questions Are On the LSAT?
+How Many Questions Is the LSAT?

-Curious how many questions are on the LSAT exam?
-You can expect to answer an approximate total of 100 graded questions on the LSAT.
-The actual number of multiple-choice questions is about 125 when you take the experimental section into account, but for your LSAT score test preparation let’s stick with the 100.
+On test day, you can expect to answer about 100 graded questions on the LSAT (Law School Admission Test).
+The actual number of multiple-choice questions is about 125 when you take the experimental section into account, but for your LSAT score test preparation, let’s stick with the 100.

 - Two Logical Reasoning Sections: 50% of your score

 - One Analytical Reasoning (Logic Games) Section: 25% of your score

 - One Reading Comprehension Section: 25% of your score